Nhi4912/interview/docs/frontend-interview-complete-guide.md

 ---

-## 🏆 Ready for Big Tech Success!
+## 🏆 Ready for companies Success!

-With this comprehensive guide, you have everything you need to prepare for frontend engineering interviews at Big Tech companies.
+With this comprehensive guide, you have everything you need to prepare for frontend engineering interviews at companies companies.
 The structured approach, practical examples, and real-world problems will help you build the skills and confidence needed to succeed.

-**Remember**: Success in Big Tech interviews is not just about technical skills—it's about demonstrating your ability to solve complex problems, work effectively in teams, and create impactful solutions.
+**Remember**: Success in companies interviews is not just about technical skills—it's about demonstrating your ability to solve complex problems, work effectively in teams, and create impactful solutions.
 Use this guide as your roadmap, but also focus on building genuine expertise and passion for frontend development.

 **Good luck with your interviews! 🚀**

 ---

-_This guide represents a complete frontend interview preparation resource covering all essential topics, advanced concepts, and practical strategies for Big Tech success._
+_This guide represents a complete frontend interview preparation resource covering all essential topics, advanced concepts, and practical strategies for companies success._